 These amendments are effective for reporting periods beginning on or after 1 January 2023, with early application permitted.
-The Group will not be affected by these amendments on the date of transition.
+The Group is not expected to be affected by these amendments on the date of transition.

-Amendments to IAS 37 - Onerous Contracts: - Cost of Fulfilling a Contract
+(d) Amendments to IAS 37 - Onerous Contracts: - Cost of Fulfilling a Contract

 In May 2020, the IASB issued amendments to IAS 37 Provisions, Contingent Liabilities and Contingent Assets to specify which costs an entity needs to include when assessing whether a contract is onerous or loss-making.
 The amendments apply a 'directly related cost approach'.
 The costs that relate directly to a contract to provide goods or services include both incremental costs (e.g., the costs of direct labour and materials) and an allocation of costs directly related to contract activities (e.g., depreciation of equipment used to fulfil the contract as well as costs of contract management and supervision).
 General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.
 Since the amendments apply prospectively to transactions or other events that occur on or after 1 January 2022, the Group will not be affected by these amendments on the date of transition.

-Amendments to IAS 16 - Property, Plant and Equipment: Proceeds before Intended Use
+(e) Amendments to IAS 16 - Property, Plant and Equipment: Proceeds before Intended Use

-The amendment prohibits entities from deducting from the cost of an item of property, plant and equipment (PP&E), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+In May 2020, the IASB issued Property, Plant and Equipment - Proceeds before Intended Use, which prohibits entities from deducting from the cost of an item of Property, Plant and Equipment (PP&E), any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognises the proceeds from selling such items, and the costs of producing those items, in profit or loss.
 These amendments are effective for reporting periods beginning on or after 1 January 2022, with early application permitted.
-The Group will not be affected by these amendments on the date of transition.
+The Group is not expected to be affected by these amendments on the date of transition.

-Amendments to IFRS 3 - Reference to the Conceptual Framework
+(f) Amendments to IFRS 3 - Reference to the Conceptual Framework

 In May 2020, the IASB issued Amendments to IFRS 3 Business Combinations - Reference to the Conceptual Framework.
 The amendments are intended to replace a reference to a previous version of the IASB's Conceptual Framework (the 1989 Framework) with a reference to the current version issued in March 2018 (the Conceptual Framework) without significantly changing its requirements.

-The amendments add an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day 2' gains or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets or IFRIC 21 Levies, if incurred separately.
+The amendments add an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day 2' gains or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets (IAS 37) or IFRIC 21 Levies (IFRIC 21), if incurred separately.
 The exception requires entities to apply the criteria in IAS 37 or IFRIC 21, respectively, instead of the Conceptual Framework, to determine whether a present obligation exists at the acquisition date.
 At the same time, the amendments add a new paragraph to IFRS 3 to clarify that contingent assets do not qualify for recognition at the acquisition date.
 Since the amendments apply prospectively to transactions or other events that occur on or after 1 January 2022, the Group will not be affected by these amendments on the date of transition.